potassco/clorm/README.rst

 ==================

 Clorm is a Python library that provides an Object Relational Mapping (ORM) interface to the Clingo Answer Set Programming (ASP) solver.

+For background, ASP is a declarative language for describing, and solving, hard search problems. `Clingo <https://github.com/potassco/clingo>`_ is a feature rich ASP solver with an extensive, but relatively low-level, Python API.

 The goal of this library is to make it easier to integrate Clingo within a Python application.
 It is implemented on top of the official Clingo API so is designed to supplement and not replace the Clingo API.

 When integrating an ASP program into an application you typically want to model the domain as a statically written ASP program, but then to generate problem